TheoIsDumb/CopyOptimize/README.md

 1. Select paths/strokes/whatever.
 2. Go to `Extensions -> Custom -> CopyRaw.`
-3. Copy the SVG text from the box that pops up. (index.utils.debug() for now)
+3. Copy the SVG text from the box that pops up. (inkex.utils.debug())

 ## Installation